-- In a large Dutch oven over medium heat, add ¼ cup broth or water and the vegan sausage links.
+- In a large Dutch oven or soup pot over medium heat, saute the vegan sausage links.
 Use a spatula to break it up into medium-sized crumbles.
 Let the crumbles brown for about 5 minutes, stirring occasionally.
 Transfer it to a separate bowl.

 - Add the diced onion to the pot and cook for 10 minutes.
 Add the minced garlic, chili flakes, salt, and pepper.
 Cook for 1 minute.